 7. Quebec City

+Walled cities are naturally some of the most beautiful places to live in the world and Quebec City in the province of Quebec in Canada is exquisite.
 Old Quebec is on the list of UNESCO World Heritage Sites.
-It was founded in the early 17th Century by French explorer Champlain.
+It was founded in the early 17th Century by the French explorer Champlain.

 For views of Old Quebec and the St. Lawrence River, visit Terrasse Dufferin.
 This is an elevated historic boardwalk that leads you around Chateau Frontenac.

 In the winter, the toboggan slides are open and in the summer, the promenade is filled with musicians and is a great place to see the evening fireworks.
 You’ll get postcard-worthy pics of the river, the Chateau, and the surrounding area from the walkway any time of year.

 The Notre-Dame de Quebec Basilica-Cathedral was originally built in 1647 and was made entirely of stone.

 With all this amazing history around you’ll need a hotel to match the vibe.
 The Hotel Clarendon was built in 1870 and is in the heart of Old Quebec.
 This is a beautiful hotel in an excellent location.
 The hotel is within walking distance to Chateau Frontenac, restaurants, and shopping.
 They also have a restaurant onsite or room service.

 The beauty of the city of San Miguel de Allende in the central highlands of Mexico comes from its Spanish baroque architecture and influences.
 The city also has a vibrant arts scene with many fiestas of art, music, and food held throughout the year.

 Cobblestone streets lead to the main plaza, El Jardin, and the pink neo-Gothic church, Parroquia de San Miguel Arcangel, the iconic city landmark.